swaptacular/swpt_accounts/protocol.rst

   Also, note that when a `PrepareTransfer`_ request is being processed, it can not be predicted what amount will be available on sender's account when the prepared transfer gets committed.
-Therefore, server implementations MUST make the clients (coordinators) ready for the most pessimistic scenario.
-The role of ``demurrage_rate`` and ``gratis_period`` fields is to communicate what the most pessimistic scenario is.
+Therefore, when server implementations sent a `PreparedTransfer`_ message to clients, they MUST set values for ``demurrage_rate`` and ``gratis_period`` fields that correctly communicate what the most pessimistic scenario is.
 In this regard, keep in mind that the interest rate on the sender's account can change significantly between transfer's preparation and transfer's commit.
 Therefore, the value of ``demurrage_rate`` should reflect the most negative interest rate that is possible to occur.